-- 2. Disable the Token Ring network interface:

-- # /usr/etc/ifconfig interfacename down

-- 3. Change the transmission speed setting:
+'''

-- # /usr/etc/trconfig interfacename -s newspeed
+/usr/etc/trconfig interfacename -s newspeed

 Warning: Writing interfacename EEPROM.

 Do not reset the system until finished.

 Finished.

+'''

-where newspeed is either 4 or 16.
+where interface is the board you want to change and newspeed is either 4 or 16.

-4. Use the command below to verify that the network interface is enabled.
+4. Use the following command to verify that the network interface is enabled.
 In the display, an UP flag indicates that the interface is enabled.

 '''

 % /usr/etc/ifconfig interfacename

 interfacename:flags=c63<UP,BROADCAST,RUNNING,MULTICAST>

-inet x.x.x.x netmask 0xfffffff00 broadcast x.x.x.255
+inet x.x.x.x netmask 0xffffff00 broadcast x.x.x.255

 '''